 Lessons in safely living on the roads

 With fortunate students about to embark on their university courses, some will be facing their first autumn and winter behind the wheel and it’s worth repeating some good advice from Richard Gladman, IAM RoadSmart’s Head of Driving and Riding Standards.
-“Our driving habits start being set from the moment we venture out alone after passing our driving test, try to retain the good ones that your … [Read more...]
+“Our driving habits start being set from the moment we venture out alone after passing our driving test, … [Read more...]

 Hazards ahead so keep yourself focussed